About the Campaign

 Early diagnosis and intervention is fundamental in limiting the possible longterm affects.
 Prolonging basic treatment can, and has, lead to people with EDS/ HSD becoming very de-conditioned.
 Those who have late diagnoses and years of no medical intervention may struggle to work, function socially and at home and sometimes cannot walk very far unaided.

 Worldwide, Ehlers-Danlos is classified as a rare condition, and because of such, it is not uncommon for medical professionals to know little about the syndromes.
 Awareness is needed globally.
 In the US The Ehlers-Danlos Society has been working hard at this for years, funding research and leading the way.
 In the UK, Ehlers-Danlos Support UK and The Hypermobility Syndromes Association highlight their own efforts to bring about awareness and reform to patients on the British aisles.
-In Ireland, we have Irish EDS & HSD and EDS Awareness Ireland, both providing support to the newly diagnosed and their families.

 The one difference we face in Ireland compared to other nations is that while we also have rheumatologists, GP's, nurses, emergency room doctors unaware of these conditions, we have no appointed (by the HSE) qualified consultant to deal with Ehlers-Danlos Syndrome or Hypermobility Spectrum Disorders.
 Not a single one.
 When questioned previously on the subject, the HSE and health minister inform us that in fact, all rheumatologists are knowledgeble about the condition.
 This simply is not the case, and saying so is an insult to us patients, and the parents and families of patients, who spend years on waiting lists.
 Passed from one consultant to the next because we are met with specialist after specialist who either has not heard of the condition or who does not believe it exists.